lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 Set GRAVITY = 1.63
 Display "Moon: ", GRAVITY, " meters per second every second."
 ```
 // "Objet" should be object.
 You set GRAVITY as a constant up top but then changed it at the bottom as well.
 For the moon's gravity, change the variable to comething like moonGravity.
+Gravity should not be all caps unless it is a constant.
 ---

 |[Next Topic](/01_pseudocode/02_pseudocode.md)|